Baldea-Group/DySMHO/README.md

 | Brusselator   | 0.040        | 249.62        |
 | Lorenz   | 0.042        | 368.00        |

-The directory also includes scripts used to compare the perfromance of DySMHO agains prior works in the literature.
+\\

 All the data generating scrips for the numerical case studies can be found in the [data directory](https://github.com/Baldea-Group/DySMHO/tree/main/DySMHO/data).
+A plotting script used to display results can be found [here](https://github.com/Baldea-Group/DySMHO/blob/main/DySMHO/notebook/plotting.ipynb).
 All utilities and helper functions used in the main model, as well as the definition of the model class for 2D and 3D systems can be found in the [model directory](https://github.com/Baldea-Group/DySMHO/tree/main/DySMHO/model)

+\\

+The directory also includes [scripts](https://github.com/Baldea-Group/DySMHO/blob/main/DySMHO/notebook/examples_pysindy.ipynb) used to compare the perfromance of DySMHO against prior works in the literature, mainly different versions of [PySINDy](https://github.com/dynamicslab/pysindy)

 ## License